APPOINTMENTS

 It is your responsibility to keep your appointments.
 Doctor’s appointments are missed each and every day by people who either forget to show up and who fail to call and cancel their appointment.

 Failing to attend or cancel your appointment puts additional pressure on your doctor and the cost to the NHS of is great.
 Therefore we implement a stringent ‘did not attend’ policy.
-You can cancel your appointment at any time up until two hours before you are due to arrive for your appointment.
+You can cancel your appointment at any time up until one hour before you are due to arrive for your appointment.
 Remember if you cancel your appointment another patient can be seen.

 Text Reminder Service